Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 ### Verify epoch key on-chain

 Wait.
-What if user requests with an invalid epoch key? 😨 <br/>
+What if a user requests data with an invalid epoch key? 😨 <br/>
 Don't worry.
-The attester contract can force users provide valid epoch keys with [epoch key proof](../circuits-api/circuits.md#epoch-key-proof).<br/>
+The attester contract can force users to provide valid epoch keys with an [epoch key proof](../circuits-api/circuits.md#epoch-key-proof).<br/>

-For example, we can change the function inputs with epoch key proof.
+For example, we can change the function inputs with an epoch key proof:

 ```sol
 function submitAttestation(